michigan map logo - michigan state flag

 Michigan Maps

+Michigan is the 22nd largest state in the United States, and its land area is 56,804 square miles (147,122 square kilometers).
+The State of Michigan is divided into 83 counties.
 This Michigan map site features road maps, topographical maps, and relief maps of Michigan.
 The detailed, scrollable road map displays Michigan counties, cities, and towns as well as Interstate, U.S., and Michigan state highways.
+The pannable, scalable Michigan street map can be zoomed in to show local streets and detailed imagery.

 Michigan Highway Map

-michigan map
+Michigan map

-Click map to view detailed road map.
+to view a scalable Michigan road map.

 MI Topo Map

-michigan topographical map
+Michigan topographical map

 Click map to enlarge.